Your cart is currently empty!

 Ordinary chants—the Kyrie, Gloria, Credo, Sanctus, and Agnus Dei—are used at every Mass because their texts are fixed and do not change with the liturgical calendar.
 However, the melodies (musical settings) for these chants can and do vary depending on the feast, season, or local custom.
 For Christmas Mass and other feasts, any of the standard Gregorian chant melodies for the Ordinary (as found in the Kyriale) could be used.
 There is no single “required” or exclusive melody for the Ordinary, but certain melodies are traditionally favored for major feasts to add solemnity and festivity.
 For example, Mass settings such as Missa de Angelis or Missa Orbis Factor are often chosen for Christmas because of their grandeur and familiarity.
 Originally, many Ordinary chants were sung by the congregation, but over time these became the responsibility of the choir, which was traditionally composed of men (or, in convents, women).

 After these introductory rites, the Mass shifts to readings and instruction, familiarizing participants with scripture and doctrine.
-The subdeacon intones the Epistle, followed by the Gradual and Alleluia—two elaborate chants performed by soloists with choral responses (e.g. Viderunt omnes and Dies sanctificatus, tracks 4 & 5 in the playlist – both used for Christmas Mass).
+The subdeacon intones the Epistle, followed by the Gradual and Alleluia—two elaborate chants performed by soloists with choral responses (e.g. Viderunt omnes and Dies sanctificatus, tracks 4 & 5 – both used for Christmas Mass).
 These pieces, based on psalm texts, represent the musical zenith of the Mass, drawing attention to the interplay of text and melody.
 During Easter, the Gradual may be replaced by an additional Alleluia, while in Lent the joyful Alleluia gives way to the more somber Tract.
 On certain occasions, a Sequence follows the Alleluia.
 The deacon then proclaims the Gospel, after which the priest may deliver a sermon.
-On Sundays and major feasts, this section concludes with the Credo, a profession of faith that recounts the life, death, and resurrection of Christ (track 6).
+On Sundays and major feasts, this section concludes with the Credo, a profession of faith that recounts the life, death, and resurrection of Christ (e.g. Credo I, track 6).

-The liturgy then turns to the preparation of the bread and wine for communion, accompanied by the Offertory chant (e.g. Tui sunt caeli, track 7 – used for Christmas Mass).
-After spoken prayers and the Secret, the Preface—a dialogue between priest and choir—introduces the Sanctus, echoing the angelic praise from Isaiah’s vision (track 8).
+The liturgy then turns to the preparation of the bread and wine for Communion, accompanied by the Offertory chant (e.g. Tui sunt caeli, track 7 – used for Christmas Mass).
+After spoken prayers and the Secret, the Preface—a dialogue between priest and choir—introduces the Sanctus (e.g. Sanctus I, track 8), echoing the angelic praise from Isaiah’s vision.
 The priest recites the Canon, including the consecration, and sings the Lord’s Prayer.
-The choir responds with the Agnus Dei, a plea for mercy adapted from ancient litanies (track 9).
+The choir responds with the Agnus Dei (e.g. Agnus Dei I, track 9), a plea for mercy adapted from ancient litanies.
 In the medieval Mass, the priest alone received communion, a practice that has since been restored to include the congregation.
-The choir sings the Communion chant, based on a psalm, and the priest offers the Postcommunion prayer (e.g. Viderunt omnes, track 10 – used for Christmas Mass).
-The service concludes with Ite, missa est (Go, it is ended), from which the term for the entire service was derived: Missa in Latin and “Mass” in English (track 11).
-When the Gloria is omitted, Benedicamus Domino (Let us bless the Lord) replaces Ite, missa est.
+The choir sings the Communion chant (e.g. Viderunt omnes, track 10 – used for Christmas Mass), based on a psalm, and the priest offers the Postcommunion prayer.
+The service concludes with Ite, missa est (Go, it is ended – e.g. track 11 from Mass IX, Cum jubilo), from which the term for the entire service was derived: Missa in Latin and “Mass” in English.
+When the Gloria is omitted, Benedicamus Domino (Let us bless the Lord) (e.g. audio from Mass IX, Cum jubilo) replaces Ite, missa est.

 Beyond the Mass, early Christians observed regular prayer and psalmody throughout the day and night.
 These practices were formalized into the Office, a cycle of eight daily services that have been central to monastic life since the early Middle Ages.
 Outside monasteries, the Office varied in structure and content, resulting in a more diverse and localized repertoire of chants compared to the Mass.
 Each Office service includes psalms with antiphons, scripture readings with responsories, hymns, canticles, and prayers.
 Over the course of a week, all 150 psalms are sung at least once.
 The most significant Office services, both liturgically and musically, are Matins, Lauds, and Vespers.

 Throughout the Middle Ages, liturgical texts and music were compiled in handwritten books by scribes, and later printed under church authority.
 The Missal and Gradual contain the texts and chants for the Mass, while the Breviary and Antiphoner serve the same purpose for the Office.
 In the late nineteenth and early twentieth centuries, the Benedictine monks of Solesmes produced modern editions of these books, culminating in the Liber usualis, which offers a standardized collection of the most frequently used texts and chants.
-These Solesmes editions, now widely used in both worship and recordings, provide an accessible introduction to Gregorian chant, even as they reflect a modern synthesis of a tradition that was once far more varied and regionally diverse.
+These Solesmes editions, now widely used in both worship and recordings, provide an accessible introduction to Gregorian chant, yet they also represent a modern synthesis of a tradition that was once far more varied and regionally diverse.

 Styles, Structures, and Liturgical Functions of Chant